nerdvegas/gitch/README.md

 `v2.60.0`).
 It will then simply create github releases that match these tags.
 The actual content within each tag section is copied verbatim into the release notes.

+Note that releases will not be created unless the matching tag exists at the remote (ie on github).
+This is to avoid typos in your changelog creating spurious tags in your repository.

 ```
 ]$ gitch --all
 gitch INFO Syncing 'v2.60.1' to github...